 "If you just practice, practice, practice every single day it can get a little dry, a little monotonous," Korte said.
-"More for the kids probably, but also for the coaches it's a nice way to break that up and sort of remember the big picture of why we're here and what we want to do."

 The night still had its occasional competitive moment.
 When the Lee and Lenox girls met in a rematch of last year's Western Massachusetts Division III semifinal, the game had a bit of a poetic ending.
 Mitts put Lenox up late before defending All-Eagle Most Valuable Player Stephanie Young scored to end the game in a 23-23 tie.

 "It was nice, especially in game situations where you can let the kids make the mistakes and there's no pressure on them," said Lee coach Gary Wellington.
 "I thought it was nice.
 Lenox is a good team.
 We got to play them again. ...
 They get a look at us.
 We get a look at them.
 I'm sure they're going to go back and check their notes and we're going to check ours."